niels-oz/icon-generator-mcp/README.md

 # Icon Generator MCP Server

-Generate SVG icons from PNG references using AI, integrated directly into your Claude Code workflow.
+Generate SVG icons from PNG references and/or text prompts using AI, integrated directly into your Claude Code workflow.

 ## Overview

-The Icon Generator MCP Server enables developers to create custom SVG icons by providing PNG reference images and text prompts.
+The Icon Generator MCP Server enables developers to create custom SVG icons by providing PNG reference images and/or text prompts.
 It leverages AI to understand your design intent and generates production-ready SVG icons that match your requirements.

 **Key Features:**
 - 🎨 **AI-Powered Generation**: Uses Claude to create contextually appropriate icons
-- 🔄 **PNG to SVG Conversion**: Automatically vectorizes reference images
+- 🔄 **PNG to SVG Conversion**: Automatically vectorizes reference images (optional)
+- ✨ **Prompt-Only Generation**: Create icons from text descriptions alone
 - 🛠️ **Claude Code Integration**: Works seamlessly within your development workflow
 - 🔒 **Local Processing**: All processing happens locally on your machine
 - 📁 **Smart File Management**: Automatically places icons in appropriate locations